Al Qaeda-linked group praises armed raid on Israel

 It said the attack had sent Israel and "their border guards in the Egyptian army" a message that Egypt has joined the struggle against what it called the enemies of God.

-Israel said the gunmen who carried out the triple attack near the Red Sea resort of Eilat had come from Gaza through neighboring Egypt, a charge denied by Hamas.
+Israel said the gunmen who carried out the triple attack near the Red Sea resort of Eilat had come from Gaza through neighbouring Egypt, a charge denied by Hamas.